-Committee Name Anti-Money Laundering Committee Short Name AMLACOM Nature Board Level Committee Responsibility Statement Statement of Policy AMLACOM, as tasked by the Board, shall provide board level oversight and governance over AML/CFT control environment within the Bank and take required decisions to implement appropriate solutions where required.
-Duties and Responsibilities a.
-Monitor and challenge the overall effectiveness of AML/CFT Framework, including AML/CFT , Sanctions, particularly its progress on the implementation of its overall business plan. b.
-Review and approve the Bank's financial crime risk appetite statement and the related key risk indicators and risk limits/thresholds. c.
-Approve the institutional risk assessment methodology and the periodic assessment results, including challenge whether current and emerging AML/CFT risk exposures are consistent with the Group's strategic direction and overall risk appetite, and are properly managed. d.
-Review and approve the Bank's AML/CFT Program, in particular ensure that AML/CFT policies are consistent with the provisions AMLA, its RIRR, BSP Circular 706, as amended by BSP Circulars 950 and 1022, and other relevant regulations as well as the Bank's risk appetite.
-Ensure that policy and procedures are updated at the required frequency and/or as necessary. e.
-Monitor and review the effectiveness of the implementation of the AML/CFT Program as well as the needed enhancements thereto as identified by the AMLCC in its effort to improve the Bank's overall Compliance Program.
-1. Review and approve the AML/CFT resourcing plan and monitor delivery against plan; 2.
-Review and approve the training plan for individuals with AML/CFT roles and responsibilities and oversee the effectiveness of delivery against the plan and the effectiveness of the communication process in place to take into account appropriate feedback and training requests in the training plan; 3.
-Review significant deficiencies identified from the Bank's quality and controls assurance testing, internal Audit work, BSP and other external inspections, and other sources, and approve the actions to address those identified deficiencies; and
+AMLACOM, as tasked by the Board, shall provide board level oversight and governance over AML/CFT control environment within the Bank and take required decisions to implement appropriate solutions where required.

+- a.
+Monitor and reviews the overall effectiveness of AML/CFT Framework, including AML/CFT sanctions, particularly its progress on the implementation of its overall business plan. - b.
+Reviews and approves the Bank's financial crime risk appetite statement and the related key risk indicators and risk limits/thresholds. - c.
+Approves the institutional risk assessment methodology and the periodic assessment results, challenging, as necessary, whether current and emerging AML/CFT risk exposures are consistent with the Group's strategic direction and overall risk appetite, and are properly managed. - d.
+Reviews and approves the Bank's AML/CFT Program, in particular ensuring that AML/CFT policies are consistent with the provisions AMLA, its RIRR, BSP Circular 706, as amended by BSP Circulars 950 and 1022, and other relevant regulations as well as the Bank's risk appetite.
+Ensure that policy and procedures are updated at the required frequency and/or as necessary. - e.
+Monitors and reviews the effectiveness of the implementation of the AML/CFT Program as well as the needed enhancements thereto as identified by the AMLCC in its effort to improve the Bank's overall Compliance Program. - Reviews and approves the AML/CFT resourcing plan and monitors delivery against plan; - Reviews and approves the training plan for individuals with AML/CFT roles and responsibilities and oversees the effectiveness of delivery against the plan and the effectiveness of the communication process in place, taking into account appropriate feedback and training requests in the training plan; - 3.
+Reviews significant deficiencies identified from the Bank's quality and controls assurance testing, Internal Audit work, BSP and other external inspections, and other sources, and

-- 4. Review and approve any specific material change/enhancements/remediation projects or investigations considered necessary. - f.
-Review and approve new and modifications to methodologies and systems to ensure they are consistent with RBA to managing AML/CFT risk. - g.
-Monitor the financial crime investigations and the suggested next steps that are required to be submitted by the AMLCC to the committee. - h.
-Review and approve the adequacy of response and actions proposed by AMLCC to mitigate risks arising from material requests from the law enforcement and other government agencies. - i.
-Review and discuss regulatory developments and/or business impact in relation to financial crime issues and where appropriate, make the required decisions to implement solutions, and review and monitor the execution of the corresponding action plan. - j.
-Review and discuss significant financial crime issues that a member wishes to bring to the Committee's attention, ensuring co-operation and synergies with other Business Units are being maximized. - k.
-Report to the Board of Directors with updates on key financial crimerelated matters. - Composition Members of the AMLACOM must possess a range of risk management expertise and adequate knowledge of the Group's risk exposures.
+- approves the actions to address those identified deficiencies. - 4.
+Reviews and approves any specific material change/enhancements/remediation projects or investigations considered necessary. - f.
+Reviews and approves new and modifications to methodologies and systems to ensure they are consistent with risk-based approach (RBA) to managing AML/CFT risk. - g.
+Monitors the financial crime investigations and the suggested next steps that are required to be submitted by the AMLCC to the committee. - h.
+Reviews and approves the adequacy of response and actions proposed by AMLCC to mitigate risks arising from material requests from the law enforcement and other government agencies. - Reviews and discusses regulatory developments and/or business impact in relation to financial crime issues and where appropriate, makes the required decisions to implement solutions, and reviews and monitors the execution of the corresponding action plan. - j.
+Reviews and discusses significant financial crime issues that a member wishes to bring to the Committee's attention, ensuring co-operation and synergies with other Business Units are being maximized. - k.
+Reports to the Board of Directors with updates on key financial crimerelated matters.

+Members of the AMLACOM must possess a range of risk management expertise and adequate knowledge of the Group's risk exposures.
 Membership to the Committee shall be a minimum of three (3) incumbent members of the Board, majority of whom must be Independent Directors.

-Each member shall serve for a maximum tenure of 9 years, or until such time any of the following occurs:
+Each member shall serve for a maximum tenure of nine (9) years, or until such time any of the following occurs: